 Seating - Your personal seating preference is your own.
-Upper box behind home plate ($12-16), Lower Reserved in right-center field ($24-30), or the Bleachers ($10) are some of my favorite value tickets in the park.
+Upper box behind home plate, Lower Reserved in right-center field, or the Bleachers are some of my favorite value tickets in the park.
 Good deals can be had for pretty much any game, but price will vary based on the Indians' dynamic pricing system.
 If you're planning ahead, check out these new ticket initiatives for 2014, which includes loaded tickets for kids (for use on non-alcoholic concessions and/or merchandise) and the ability to guarantee your limited quantity promo item for just $5.

 - Classic and modern fare available, with an emphasis on modern becoming more the norm.
 Food Network items are getting attention with Buffalo Chicken Mac 'n' Cheese and a Sausage and Hot Dog bar (But let's get honest: get a Sugardale dog, load it up with onions and Cleveland's own Bertman's Ballpark Mustard.
 If you prefer Cleveland's Authentic Stadium Mustard, you'll have to sneak it in yourself.)
 Overall, the team has done a fine job of bringing new items to the park every year; my lone complaint would be a slightly sub-standard craft beer selection, but Great Lakes does have two dedicated stands, one each in the lower concourse along the 1st and 3rd base sides.
 GLBC, and other local breweries, are featured at the Spirits of Ohio stand in section 152, and both New Belgium (famous for their Fat Tire amber) and Sam Adams will be available outside of section 150 beginning in 2014.
 For the full enchilada (literally? maybe!), check here and click the plus sign in the right hand column next to Food.